hapax/hapax.github.io/assets/chuzenji.md

 The owl sits on a pole, right next to a beached dinghy wreathed in creepers.
 It pauses, head cocked, as if it has just heard a vole in the undergrowth.

+In the light of another time, I imagine our daytrippers staying here: otouto finds a small wooden plane in the souvenir store; Otousan relishing his Kobe beef; oneesan bored by the whole affair.

 #### Old stuff